Beef Bourguignon is one of my favorites preparations of beef

 If it's your first time here - learn more about me.

-I also post new videos on YT each Weds.
-Live Cooking Season 2 will resume in mid-May join me in my kitchen!
+I go Live on Youtube each Weds - Live Cooking Season 2 @ 6PM PST! join me in my kitchen!

 If you haven’t read her French cookbooks, she gives you a lot of pointers and rationale for the techniques employed in French cooking.